Facebook CBO is a machine-led, data-driven method of allocating budgets. While it can get some work off your back, it's not always the best choice.

 Facebook CBO is a feature allowing Facebook’s algorithm to distribute your campaign budget across ad sets in real-time.
 It’s a part of Facebook’s Power 5 agenda that promotes leveraging their automated strategies.

-By allowing the algorithm to allocate your budget based on ad-set level optimization, your most effective ad sets get more chances to shine while your underperformers make way.
+By allowing the algorithm to allocate your budget based on campaign level optimization, your most effective ad sets get more chances to shine while your underperformers make way.

 The goal of CBO is to generate a higher number of results.
 The results are based on your conversion objective for your campaign at the lowest cost per result.

 Look at the ad sets below.
-You’ll notice that the ad set with the higher number of conversions has more amount spent.
+You’ll notice that the ad set with the higher number of conversions has a higher amount spent.

 Facebook CBO vs. ABO: which method is better?